Residential tenants, landlords face dilemma as rent comes due on April 1

 Advocacy groups for both landlords and tenants are calling on the federal and provincial governments to offer some kind of relief before April 1.

-Geordie Dent, the executive director of Toronto's Federation of Metro Tenants Associations, said tenant associations across the country plan on issuing a joint statement Wednesday morning asking for government help to address an unprecedented rental housing crisis.
+Geordie Dent, the executive director of Toronto's Federation of Metro Tenants Associations, spoke on behalf of a group of six tenant associations from across Canada that issued a joint statement on Wednesday asking for governments to ban evictions due to lack of payment and to offer financial assistance to renters.

 "Tenants have basically had the legs cut out from under them," said Dent, noting employment insurance applications are even higher than during the 2008 financial crisis.

-On Tuesday, Manitoba's government suspended any rent increases starting April 1 in response to the economic fallout from COVID-19.
+British Columbia's Premier John Horgan said Wednesday the province would suspend evictions and offering a $500 monthly rebate to help renters and landlords during the pandemic.

-The province joined others including Ontario, Quebec and Prince Edward Island in halting all non-urgent hearings before their landlord-tenant tribunals, effectively banning any evictions resulting from non-payment of rent.
+B.C. joined Manitoba, Nova Scotia, Ontario, Quebec, Prince Edward Island and the Northwest Territories in banning any evictions resulting from non-payment of rent.

 But other provinces and territories have moved to teleconference hearings, with Saskatchewan's Office of Residential Tenancies noting on its website that rents are still due.